 I am a computational social scientist specializing in network methods.
 My dissertation is on corruption and collusion in public procurement markets.
-I also study the relationship between social network position on success in legislatures and online communities.
+I also study how phenomena like novelty and bias manifest on the internet.

 Corruption, government turnover, and public contracting market structure – Insights using network analysis and objective corruption proxies